Wajahat049/Campus_recruitment_app_react_native/README.md

 1. **Login/Signup**

- When user click the Student button then in navigates to login/signup toggle of the admin.
+ When user click the Company button then in navigates to login/signup toggle of the company.
 After Signin, proceeds to the next activity.

-2. **Student Dashboard**
+2. **Company's Dashboard**

 After successfully login.
-Student can easily access there own profile, All jobs and company's information.
+User can easily access there own profile, Job Requests, Job Post and student's information.

-3. **Companies Information**
+3. **Student's Information**

-In companies information, student can see a table which have company's name, email and location.
-When he/she click or touch any row then a modal of company's information shows which is very helpful for the student
+In student information, user can see a table which have student's name, email and qualification.
+When he/she click or touch any row then a modal of student's information shows which is very helpful for the user who can easily hire any student.

-4. **Student Profile**
+4. **Company Profile**

-In student profile, he/she can see her/him own profile or information like qualification, field, phone number or age etc.
+In company profile, he/she can see her/him own profile or information like location, phone number or weblink etc.

-5. **All Jobs**
+5. **Job Request**

-This screen shows all the jobs which are offer to the student.
-Student can easily apply any job by click an apply's button.
-After click a button, request will send to the company.
+This screen shows all the job request of students.
+User can easily accept or reject any student by click on the button.

+6. **Job Post**

+User can easily post any job by fill this page.